aitorecheveste/aeTools/README.md

 # aeTools
-Aitor Echeveste Nuke Tools

 Hello, thanks you for download my tools.

+# How to install

-- You only need to copy the folder "Aitor_Echeveste" in yout computer in the following link: ./users/"YourUser"/.nuke
+- You only need to download and copy the folder "Aitor_Echeveste" in your computer in the following path: ./users/"YourUser"/.nuke

 - Copy and paste this line in your init.py nuke.pluginAddPath("./Aitor_Echeveste")